How to Stop Frizzy Hair

 Frizzy hair is no different.

-It’s time to take the bull by the horns, or the frizz by the halo, as it were, and tame that frizz.
+So it’s time to take the bull by the horns, or the frizz by the halo, as it were, and tame that frizz.

 This blog is all about taking the frizz out of your hair and out of your life.